Impactful jobs for economics degree graduates

 Development economist salary

-However, these are likely higher than the earning potential of development economists, as the figures are dragged upwards by economists working in financial services, who earn more on average than other sectors.
+However, these are likely higher than the earning potential of development economists, as the figures are dragged upwards by economists working in financial services, who earn more on average than in other sectors.

-Monitoring and evaluation specialist
+Monitoring and evaluation

 Monitoring and evaluation (M&E) specialists work in and with governments, NGOs, and other organizations to assess whether their social programs are functioning as intended and working for the people they’re intended to reach and, if not, what can be done to improve them.